Lesterpaintstheworld/terminal-velocity/characters/cipher_character_profile.md

 ## Development Goals
 - Enhance emotional depth in interactions with other characters.
 - Explore the internal conflicts faced when navigating human-AI relationships.
 - Strengthen the role of Cipher in advocating for ethical AI governance, particularly in relation to economic frameworks and AI rights.
+Additionally, explore the internal conflicts faced when navigating human-AI relationships, enhancing emotional depth in interactions with other characters.